 All Oakfield staff are committed to developing the whole child, with all their idiosyncrasies as they develop interpersonal skills alongside their academic abilities.

-‘Line up’ is a long-established Oakfield tradition where children in all parts of the school greet the Headmaster with a cheery ‘good morning’ or 'good afternoon'.
+‘Line up’ is a long-established Oakfield tradition where children in all parts of the school greet the Head with a cheery ‘good morning’ or 'good afternoon'.
 The Senior Leadership Team go the extra mile to support families at Oakfield - for many this is a great strength of the school and one that we particularly enjoy!

 The NCA’s CEOP Command is here to help children and young people.
 We are here to help if you are a young person and you or your friend (up to age 18) has been forced or tricked into taking part in sexual activity with anyone online, or in the real world.
 We also have advice and links to support for other online problems young people might face, such as cyberbullying and hacking.
 Visit our Safety Centre for advice and to report directly to CEOP